With the foundation now starting to take shape, Bob Davie enters his fourth season as coach at New Mexico.

 Numerous players under Davie’s tutelage have gone on to distinguished careers in the NFL, including former standouts in defensive tackle Sam Adams (14 years, a first-round pick of the Seattle Seahawks and two Pro Bowl appearances), linebacker Quentin Coryatt (seven seasons and the No. 2 overall pick of the 1992 NFL draft for the Indianapolis Colts), defensive end Chris Doleman (15 years, a first-round pick of the Minnesota Vikings in 1985 and eight Pro Bowl selections), defensive back Aaron Glenn (16 years, a first-round pick of the New York Jets and two Pro Bowl appearances), linebacker Hugh Green (11 years in the NFL, a first-round draft selection of the Tampa Buccaneers, two Pro Bowl appearances and the 1980 Heisman Trophy runner-up), linebacker Rickey Jackson (15 years, six Pro Bowl appearances and a member of the Hall of Fame), offensive guard Mike Rosenthal (seven seasons), offensive tackle Luke Petigout (nine seasons, first-round draft choice of the New York Giants), linebacker John Roper (five seasons), linebacker William Thomas (11 seasons and two Pro Bowl appearances) and linebacker Aaron Wallace (eight seasons, all with the Oakland/Los Angeles Raiders).

-Current NFL players Davie has coached includes San Francisco wide receiver Arnaz Battle, Green Bay Packers running back Ryan Grant, Miami Dolphins tight end Anthony Fasano, Tampa Bay Buccaneers center Jeff Faine, New Orleans Saints running back Julius Jones and New York Giants defensive end Justin Tuck.
+Current NFL players Davie has coached includes San Francisco wide receiver Arnaz Battle, Green Bay Packers running back Ryan Grant, Miami Dolphins tight end Anthony Fasano, Tampa Bay Buccaneers center Jeff Faine, New Orleans Saints running back Julius Jones, New York Giants defensive end Justin Tuck and Jacksonville Jaguars receiver Lamaar Thomas

 At Notre Dame, Davie received a Football News National Coach of the Year finalist citation and finished sixth in The Associated Press Coach of the Year balloting in 2000, finishing with a 9-3 record and earning a berth in the Fiesta Bowl.
 That team tied an NCAA record for fewest turnovers in a season with eight, despite starting three different quarterbacks - Battle, Gary Godsey and Matt LoVecchio.